Tattoo inks: composition, benefits and consequences

 The advantage of vegetable inks is that they are based on organic products, and therefore adverse reactions on the skin are less likely to happen.
 It is considered hypoallergenic, which means that, although they are not 100% exempt, the risk of causing allergies is very low.

-Another characteristic in favour is that the assimilation and absorption of our body, in comparison to acrylic inks, is much better.
+Another characteristic in favor is that the assimilation and absorption of our body, in comparison to acrylic inks, is much better.
 Last but not least, these inks are vegan, that is, they do not contain any animal ingredients.

 There are types of ink, such as the pigments used for fluorescent and ultraviolet tattoos.